 - Place a small saucepan over medium heat and combine sugar, corn syrup and butter stirring constantly until butter melts and sugar completely dissolves.

-- In a large bowl, combine egg, bourbon, vanilla and salt.
+- In a large bowl, combine egg, bourbon, vanilla, salt and corn starch mixture.
 Mix thoroughly.
 Very slowly pour into sugar mixture, whisking constantly so that the heat from the sugar mixture doesn’t cook the egg mixture.